 - Districts are non-substitutable.
 Biella for wool and cashmere, Como for silk, Prato for recycled wool, Modena for fine knit, Veneto for leather, Marche for shoes.
 You don't shop one for another.

 - ESPR-ready by default.
-Italian factories are aligned with the 2027 Digital Product Passport rollout; 68 percent already hold a third-party sustainability certification (Confindustria Moda, 2024).
+Italian factories are aligned with the 2027 Digital Product Passport rollout, and Italian textile firms hold third-party sustainability certifications at high rates.

 - Made in Italy 100% Law 55/2010.
 Full origin claim requires all four phases (weaving, cutting, sewing, finishing) inside Italy.
 Misuse is a documented risk.